Peterbilt Truck Speed Sensors: Everything You Need to Know

 - Contains an internal circuit that produces a digital square wave signal.

-- More precise that passive sensors, even at low speeds.
+- More precise than passive sensors, even at low speeds.

 - Detects direction of the rotation and the speed.